Device to Cloud General Info Low Power Features

 NON-IP data delivery (NIDD)

-This is not actually a low power mode, but allows the least overhead to be used and thus is very indicated for low power mode.
+This is not actually a low power mode, but uses minimal overhead, making it well-suited for low power mode.
 This data delivery mode is only available with a dedicated network, and iotcreators provides such dedicated network.

 AT+CGDCONT=0,"NONIP","nonip.iot.t-mobile.nl"